The Cheeses of Italy

 * as a garnish on soups, salads, pasta, or poultry

 * as a part of a filling for pasta or vegetable pies

-To a traveler in Italy, there is nothing more lovely than a rolling landscape dotted olive trees; perhaps there are a few cypress in the distance or the ruins of an ancient abandoned farmhouse, and in the foreground sheep grazing in lush green meadows.
-To the experienced cheese lover the sight of those sheep can mean only one thing—Pecorino Romano.
+To a traveler in Italy, there is nothing more lovely than a rolling landscape dotted olive trees; perhaps there are a few cypresses in the distance or the ruins of an ancient abandoned farmhouse, and in the foreground sheep grazing in lush green meadows.
+To the experienced cheese lover, the sight of those sheep can mean only one thing—Pecorino Romano.

 Unlike its indistinguishable cousin Parmigiano-Reggiano, Pecorino Romano is made from 100 percent sheep’s milk.
 As the name might suggest, Pecorino Romano dates back to the Roman era and was even mentioned by Pliny the Elder in his writings.
 The manufacture of this cheese is carefully regulated by the European Union, and under Protected Designation of Origin (PDO) it can be produced only on the islands of Sardinia, Lazio, and the Tuscan province of Grossetto.

 On the label of any pecorino, you should be able to read “100 percent latte di pecora” which means that it is made from sheep’s milk.

 Dry-salted by hand, the massive 60-pound wheels of cheese are aged from eight to 12 months.
 Because of its sharp taste and salty flavor, Pecorino Romano is best used as a grated cheese over pasta, or in soups or salads; it is a bit too salty to be eaten by itself as a cheese course.

 * on top of crostini